Frequently Asked Questions

 If Ennuicastr is open source, can't I just run my own and do my recording for free?

 Of course!
-But don't expect any support on it.
+But if you want support for it, expect to pay a fee for that support.
 Ennuicastr has a lot of moving parts.

 If Ennuicastr is open source, can't I start my own Ennuicastr-like service and undercut you?